kpilbean/KatePilbeanPortfolio/README.md

 2. "Education" section pulls info from a SQLite database.
 Tests that database opens and pulls first couple objects of info successfully.
 3. "Projects" section pulls info from a SQLite database.
 Tests that database opens and pulls first couple objects of info successfully.
 4. "Experience" section pulls info from a SQLite database.
 Tests that database opens and pulls first couple objects of info successfully.
+5. Tests that project is running on localhost:3000 as well as successful connections to all three SQL databases and returns console log messages indicating successful attempts.

 To easily access this site, you can run it locally; the site will run on localhost port 3000.
 This site uses node, express, Mocha, Chai, SQLite, and MongoDB(running on localhost 27017).